Mariacristina88/D3.js-Tooltip/README.md

 		      });
 </pre>

-To finish, in order to make our tooltip fancy, let's add a bit of CSS more:
+To finish, in order to make our tooltip fanciful, let's add a bit of CSS more:

 **CSS**
 <pre lang="css">